The South African Institute of Computer Scientists and Information Technologists

 Competent disciplinary charges against a member are

-2. Subject to J.5(5), the Council shall appoint a SAICSIT member to lead evidence.
+- Subject to is designated Procedures, the Council shall appoint a SAICSIT member to lead evidence.

-3. The person leading evidence shall consider any complaints and perform any preliminary investigations
+- The person leading evidence shall consider any complaints and perform any preliminary investigations s/he thinks desirable.

-4. The person leading evidence shall, based on the complaints and any preliminary investigations,
+- The person leading evidence shall, based on the complaints and any preliminary investigations, shall either:

 A disciplinary committee shall consist of at least three members.